Chapplication/chatty-friend/README.md

 - install chatty friend using the Pi image instructions (see deployment instructions below)
 - boot the Pi and attach an external device (phone/browser) to the hotspot it provides (chatty / assistant)
 - point your browser to 10.42.0.1 and configure:
-   - provide a wifi SSID and Wifi Password for it to use insteasd of its hotspot
+   - provide a wifi SSID and Wifi Password for it to use instead of its hotspot
    - enter the default password chatty friend password 'assistant'
    - configure a new password
    - configure a primary email contact and email server credentials